How to Use a Pacifier

 Reduced crying can help a parent’s frayed nerves.

-When an infant is nursing or sucking on a pacifier, it can help reduce pain.
+When a baby is nursing or sucking on a pacifier, it can help reduce pain.

 Pacifiers can shorten hospital stays and help tube-fed babies learn to use a bottle

 Pacifiers reduce the risk for SIDS (sudden infant death syndrome).

 Your baby has returned to their birth weight

 You are comfortable getting your baby latched onto the breast

 You aren't concerned about your milk supply

-For most nursing parents, this is usually when your baby is about 3 to 4 weeks old.
+This is usually when your baby is about 3 to 4 weeks old for most nursing parents.

 Possible cons of a pacifier:

-Affects the formation of the teeth, so that they don’t meet correctly, especially
+Affects the formation of the teeth, so that they don’t meet correctly.
+This is especially

 so when used in children older than age 2